gomorpheus/morpheus-docs/ha/appliance_ha.rst

 Application Tier
 ----------------

-{morpheus} configuration is controlled by a configuration file located at /etc/morpheus/morpheus.rb.
+|morpheus| configuration is controlled by a configuration file located
+at /etc/morpheus/morpheus.rb.
 This file is read when you run morpheus-ctl reconfigure after installing the appliance package.
 Each section is tied to a deployment tier: database is mysql, message queue